microsoft/winget-cli/src/PowerShell/Microsoft.WinGet.Configuration/README.md

 # Windows Package Manager Configuration PowerShell Module

-The Windows Package Manager Configuration PowerShell Module is made up on three components
+The Windows Package Manager Configuration PowerShell Module is made up on two components

 1. The `Microsoft.WinGet.Configuration.Cmdlets` project which contains cmdlet implementations.
 2. The `Microsoft.WinGet.Configuration.Engine` project which contain the real logic for the cmdlets.